-This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by the NH Bureau of EMS.
+This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by FSTEMS.

 PARAMEDIC - PREREQUISITE REQUIRED - Continued

 Focused Pulmonary Exam continued.

 The lung exam is a useful decision aid when you suspect CHF or COPD and need additional information to differentiate the two, or when you suspect pneumothorax.